cs411-alawini/fa22-cs411-Q-team031-team31/README.md

 Individual code contribution will be used to evaluate individual contribution to the project.

+# Install python lint
+`pip install pre-commit`
+This will check the code formatting before every merge.
+Please follow the `flake8` linting rules for readability

 # Installation for DEV environment
 ### 1. build docker image
 `make build-backend`